 “Growing up, Bruce’s Beach was part of my dreams.
 When I told folks that my family once owned the beach here, they would laugh at me.
 They didn’t believe African Americans owned beaches.
 Now everyone knows about Bruce’s Beach.”

-The Inkwell, as it came to be known, was a 200-foot stretch of beach, between Bay and Bicknell Streets, near the foot of Pico Boulevard in Santa Monica.
+The "Inkwell" (or Ink Well) as it came to be known, was a 200-foot stretch of beach, between Bay and Bicknell Streets, near the foot of Pico Boulevard in Santa Monica.
 Beginning in the 1920s, it became the only public beach in the county where African Americans were allowed to enjoy the beach.
 The Inkwell was located just four blocks south of the Phillips Chapel Christian Methodist Episcopal Church at Fourth and Bay Streets. that was Santa Monica’s first black church, established 1905, and center of Santa Monica’s black community.
 Ralph Bunche, future winner of the Nobel Peace Prize, took his family to the Inkwell.
 Louis Armstrong and Hattie McDaniel were beach-goers there.
 During the 1940s, it was where pioneering African American/Latino surfer, Nick Gabaldon, learned to surf (Gabaldon died in 1951 at age 24 when he collided with the pilings of the Santa Monica Pier).
 The label “Inkwell” (not unique to Santa Monica, but applied to black beaches elsewhere in the country) was initially meant as a derogatory label for the beach.
 The label, however, came to be regarded by many as a “badge of belonging” that drew black beach-goers from across the greater Los Angeles area.
-Even after Los Angeles County public beaches were desegregated, many blacks continued to make the Inkwell their beach.
+Even after Los Angeles County public beaches were desegregated, many black beach-goers continued to make the Inkwell their beach.